 - Enjoy quiet, electronic/digital-free time with some leisurely reading;

-- Express your creative self through writing, journaling, colouring, painting, drawing or scrapbooking;
+- Express your creative Self through writing, journaling, colouring (a great way to calm the mind and spirit), painting, drawing or scrapbooking;

-- Dance out your body’s tension (one of my favourites!
-All you need is some space in your living room).
+- Dance out your body’s tension.
+(One of my favourites!
+Dancing can be so cathartic.
+And all you need is some space in your living room or backyard).

 The Process of Life blog posts are inspired lessons, learnings, reflections and meditations acquired for myself and my fellow growth journeyers- Coach Melanie